 The risk analyst role will vary depending on the organization and encompasses all areas of risk to the employer organization.
 In Marquette University’s description of the Roles and Responsibilities in Risk Management, the risk manager works with cooperation from departments and divisions to “identify and analyze the financial impact of loss.”

 The role is responsible for risk management and insurance budgets and allocating claims costs appropriately, as well as maintaining records of insurance policies and claims, and reviewing major contracts.
 This is done in cooperation with the university’s general counsel to manage insurance and claims and contracts in the best interests of the university.

-The risk manager there deals with workers compensation, certificates of insurance, automobile forms, background checks, and reimbursement of loss.
-The role works to “mitigate the adverse effects of loss” and expands to include internal audit and “anything that can prevent the company from achieving its objectives.”
+The risk manager there deals with workers’ compensation, certificates of insurance, automobile forms, background checks, and reimbursement of loss.
+The role works to “mitigate the adverse effects of loss” and expands to include internal audits and “anything that can prevent the company from achieving its objectives.”